TheRealJoelmatic/RemoveAdblockThing/README.md

    Install the script using the instructions above

 2. **Disable your adblocker**: whitelist YouTube on any Chrome extensions that block ads or any third-party things that disable ads.
-Don't worry our script removes them.
+Don't worry our script removes ads.
    (This only removes video player ads)

 ## Usage